ibm-cloud-docs/vmware-service/vmaas/vdc-view-delete.md

 {{site.data.keyword.attribute-definition-list}}

-# Viewing and deleting VDCs
+# Viewing and deleting virtual data centers
 {: #vdc-view-delete}

-View the summary and detailed information of the VDCs (virtual data centers) in your {{site.data.keyword.vmware-service_full}} instance.
+View the summary and detailed information of the virtual data centers (VDCs) in your {{site.data.keyword.vmware-service_full}} instance.

 ## Procedure to view a summary of VDCs
 {: #vdc-view-delete-summary}